-1. Disclosable Pecuniary Interests
+Disclosable Pecuniary Interests

-- (1) Members are required to declare any disclosable pecuniary interests and unless you have obtained dispensation, cannot discuss or vote on the matter at the meeting and must also leave the room whilst the matter is being debated or voted on. - (2) A Member has a disclosable pecuniary interest if it - and you are aware that the other person has the interest.
+- (1) Members are required to declare any disclosable pecuniary interests and unless you have obtained dispensation, cannot discuss or vote on the matter at the meeting and must also leave the room whilst the matter is being debated or voted on. - (2) A Member has a disclosable pecuniary interest if it - - (a) relates to you, or - (b) is an interest of - and you are aware that the other person has the interest.